Discover the best things to do on a 4-day trip to Vienna

 You can find fiaker stands in different areas of the city: Stephansplatz, Heldenplatz (occasionally Michaelerplatz), Albertinaplatz, Petersplatz, Burgtheater, and sometimes even in front of Schonbrunn Palace.

-4 days in Vienna itinerary: Day 4 – Day trip to Hallstatt
+🗺️ Day 4 – Day trip to Hallstatt

 It’s time to leave Vienna and take a day trip to stunning Hallstatt, a village on Lake Hallstatt’s western shore in Austria’s mountainous Salzkammergut region, which is famous for its salt production.

-The tiny, picture-perfect village is a very popular touristic spot, so the best thing to do is to arrive very early to avoid crowds as much as possible.
+The tiny, picture-perfect village is a very popular tourist spot, so the best thing to do is to arrive very early to avoid crowds as much as possible.
 Visiting off-season is also a good idea.

 I actually wrote a more in-depth blog post on how to visit Hallstatt from Vienna as a day trip, but you can also keep reading below for the short version of that.